defoe-code/defoe/docs/run-queries.md

 spark-submit --py-files defoe.zip defoe/run_query.py ~/data/papers.2.txt papers defoe.papers.queries.articles_containing_words queries/gender.txt
 ```

+To create a file with the file paths (data.txt), check [how to specify data to defoe queries](./specify-data-to-query.md).

 where:

 * `data.txt` is the file with the paths to the papers files to run the query over.
 Examples of this can be found under the [others](../others) directory.